Most Common Misunderstanding in Aviation Risk Management

 This is an important point because often people will confuse a risk and a consequence.

 - Flying too close to a mountain – and not crashing into the mountain – is a risk.
-Flying too close to a mountain is a risk because it will require direct reaction on the part of a pilot to regain safety,
+Flying too close to a mountain is a risk because it will require a direct reaction on the part of a pilot to regain safety,

 Related Aviation Risk Management Articles